-The following offerings are available from Randall L. Englund:
+The following offerings are available from Randall L. Englund PMC:

-* Click EASI score2016we.pdf to get Environmental Assessment Survey Instrument form (EASI):
+* Click EASI-score-2020we to get Environmental Assessment Survey Instrument PDF form (EASI):

-* Click Create_plan sample2010 to get Sample Action Plan Template for Creating an Environment for Successful Projects:
+* Click Create_plan-sample-2020.pdf to get Sample Action Plan Template for Creating an Environment for Successful Projects:

-or click create_plan-template2016e for just the blank template:
+or click Create_plan template 2020e for just the blank template:

-* Click Sponsor Evaluation Survey2016we.pdf to get Sponsor Evaluation Tool and interpretation guidelines:
+* Click Sponsor Evaluation Survey 2020we to get Sponsor Evaluation Tool and interpretation guidelines:

-* Go to http://englundpmc.com/location/ for assessments on The Complete Project Manager.
+* Go to https://englundpmc.com/complete-project-manager/ for talent gap assessments on Complete Project Manager Assessment Survey Instrument:

 * Click Ten Rules of Negotiating to get pdf mindmap file of Ten Rules of Negotiating: